Knitting books are so inspirational. They make you want to grab some yarn and knitting needles and get knitting.

 The Knitter’s Book of Socks talks about what makes a great sock.
 Learn about the importance of strength, elasticity, and wicking away moisture.

 Covering the skills of sock knitting construction top-down and toe-up construction.
-There are 17 wonderful sock patterns included with helpful instructional illustrations.Click to Learn More / Buy from Amazon
+Seventeen wonderful sock patterns with instructional illustrations.Check Price On Amazon

 This is an amazing resource!
-Great for both beginner knitters and those with more experience.
-Includes 17 designed patterns, most of them that cover 5 sizes.Click to Learn More / Buy from Amazon
+Great for beginner knitters and those with more experience.
+Includes 17 design patterns, most of them cover five sizes.Check Price On Amazon

 Good for the experienced sock knitter.
-A History of Socks, How to Knit a Sock, and Great Sock Patterns.Click to Learn More / Buy from Amazon
+A History of Socks, How to Knit a Sock, and Great Sock Patterns.Check Price On Amazon

 What Are The Best Baby Knitting Books?

-If adorable baby knits are what you are looking for, you can’t go past these top-rated baby knitting books.
-Full of the cutest, softest, snug designs that are perfect for babies.
+Looking for adorable baby knits?
+Don’t miss these top-rated baby knitting books.
+Full of the cutest, softest, snug designs perfect for an infant loved one.